merkatorgis/docker4gis/docs/postgis.md

    1. `docker volume rm appname-postgis`
 1. Run the new app version, with the new-version database image - the dump is restored, and the database is writable again.

+Though many things might continue to work on the read-only database, and most clients probably reconnect automatically, do plan to perform the restore asap.
+For instance, the authentication of PostgREST API queries are likely to fail, since they tend to write transaction parameters.